systane/courses/microservicesAmazon/README.md

 1. Private Cloud (On premises): It's a private network (usually owned by companies) that supplies services to a limited number of people.
 1. Hybrid Cloud:  This model is a combination of the private and public cloud, for example you could have a database hosted on a private cloud for security reasons and a web app hosted on a public cloud acessible over the internet.

+# **Aws Cloud Fundamentals**

+## Regions and Availability Zones
+Region is a geographic location around the world and must contain at the least 2 Availability zone (AZs).
+You can select your region to reduce the latency and costs on AWS.
+Regions are isolated and independent, and resources are not automatically replicated across them, if you need cross resources betweern regions, you need to set it up.
+Availability Zones are isolated location within a region and it is a physical data center.
+So failure in one AZ does not impact another AZ.
+There is also the `Èdge Location` that is a mini datacenter used for cache large data files closer to user's location, like a CDN.